liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 Enterprises regularly manage large volumes of content and work that gets generated on their digital properties.
 The need to manage and accurately categorize these assets can be overwhelming, if not impossible, to maintain and use.
-Bulk management features provided in @product-ver@ help reduce the amount of manual labor through automation and tools that perform bulk actions.
+Bulk management features provided in @sharepoint-ver@ help reduce the amount of manual labor through automation and tools that perform bulk actions.

 #### Auto-Tagging